manwar/theweeklychallenge/content/blog/aws-bedrock.md

 To exit, ``Ctrl + d``.

-The model API can be reached at http://localhost:11434.
+The model API can be reached here: `http://localhost:11434`.

-List the models:
+To list the installed models, try this:

 <br>